mabarroso/PrestaShop-twittercard/README.md

 #Twitter Cards
-  Twitter cards module for Prestashop.
+  Twitter Cards module for Prestashop.

 #Description
-  Add Twitter cards metas in the products pages and make it possible for you to attach media experiences to Tweets that link to your products.
+  Add Twitter Cards metas in the products pages and make it possible for you to attach media experiences to Tweets that link to your products.

 ##How works
   When a customer make a Tweet linked to a product will show the product image, name and description.